dfc-efficiency/portfolio_optimizer_api_doc/source/index.html.md

 }
 ```

-This endpoint creates project evaluation if does not already exist for the given (ProjectId, ProjectMetricId)
+This endpoint creates project evaluation if it does not already exist for the given (ProjectId, ProjectMetricId)

 ### HTTP Request